MISP/misp-taxonomies/de-vs/README.md

 The DE-VS Taxonomy has two predicates:
 <dl>
 <dt>"Einstufung"</dt>
 <dd>This is the official classification marking.
-Each marking is a single value of these predicate.<dd>
+Each marking is a single value of this predicate.<dd>

 <dt>"Schutzwort"</dt>
 <dd>This is the additional code word that can be added to a classification marking.
 The code words are values of the predicate.